 There is no landlord in a housing cooperative.

-Rules are agreed upon by a majority vote of the members in the co-op.
+Rules, policies, important decisions and operating costs are agreed upon by a majority vote of the members in the co-op.

 Housing co-ops are responsible for their own management.
 Most cooperatives are run by both volunteers and paid personnel.